This article may contain compensated links. Learn more in our disclaimer.

 Definitely hop on one of the old looking trams as well!

 We came to Moscow directly from Asia.
 And, of course, when we booked our first accommodation in Moscow, we sighed inwardly, because double rooms here are way more expensive than in Southeast Asia.
 Hostels, as well.
-But when comparing to countries in Western Europe, I found accommodation in Russia, and even in Moscow, to be cheaper.
+But when comparing to countries in Western Europe, accommodation in Russia, and even in Moscow, is cheaper.

 Most hostels and guesthouses in Moscow have kitchen with fridge and all necessary crockery, cutlery, pots, pans and other utensils for cooking.
 So, you will be able to prepare your own food and save some money.

 Check out also Airbnb, if you want to stay in an apartment instead and live like a local in Moscow!
-Register using my Airbnb link and you will get a 18 euro discount for your first booking!
+Register using my Airbnb link and you will get a discount for your first booking!
+We will get a discount as well.
+We have been using Airbnb since 2012.

 There are plenty of good restaurants which serve traditional Russian food.
 There are loads of cheap eateries (stolovaya), cafes and budget restaurants, too.
 A lot of them offer good lunch deals during weekdays.
 Russians call it Бизнес ланч (Business Lunch).
 Mostly two course lunch price starts from 3 EUR, depends on what you are having.
 Soup and salad is cheaper than potatoes with meat and a soup.